Skip to main content

 If you are using Copilot in your IDE to get suggestions as you code, open any relevant files and close irrelevant files.
 Copilot will use the open files to understand your request.

 If you are using Copilot Chat in your IDE, open the file or highlight the code that you want Copilot to reference.
 You can also specify which files Copilot Chat should reference.
 For example, in VS Code, use the #file variable or the @workspace participant.
-For instructions on how to reference files in your IDE, see "Using GitHub Copilot Chat in your IDE."
+For instructions on how to reference files in your IDE, see Asking GitHub Copilot questions in your IDE.

 Experiment and iterate